-In general, rate-making policies by FERC could affect Transwestern's ability to establish rates, or to charge rates that would cover future increases in its costs, or even to continue to collect rates that cover current costs.
-Natural gas companies may not charge rates that have been determined not to be just and reasonable by FERC.
+Laws, regulations and policies governing interstate natural gas pipeline rates could affect Transwestern's ability to establish rates, to charge rates that would cover future increases in its costs, or to continue to collect rates that cover current costs.
+Natural gas companies must charge rates that are deemed to be just and reasonable by FERC.
 The rates, terms and conditions of service provided by natural gas companies are required to be on file with FERC in FERC-approved tariffs.
-Pursuant to FERC's jurisdiction over rates, existing rates may be challenged by complaint and proposed rate increases may be challenged by protest.
-Further, other than for rates set under market-based rate authority, the FERC may order refunds of amounts collected under rates that were in excess of a just and reasonable level when taking into consideration our pipeline system's cost of service.
+Pursuant to the Natural Gas Act, existing rates may be challenged by complaint and rate increases proposed by the natural gas company may be challenged by protest.
+Further, other than for rates set under market-based rate authority, rates must be cost-based and the FERC may order refunds of amounts collected under rates that were in excess of a just and reasonable level.
+Transwestern filed a general rate case in September 2006.
+The rates in this proceeding were settled and are final and no longer subject to refund.
+Transwestern is not required to file new cost-based rates until October 2011.
 In addition, shippers (other than shippers who have agreed not to challenge our tariff rates through 2010 pursuant to our recent settlement agreement with these shippers) may challenge the lawfulness of tariff rates that have become final and effective.
 The FERC may also investigate such rates absent shipper complaint.
-Any successful complaint or protest against Transwestern's rates could reduce our revenues associated with providing transmission services.
-We cannot assure you that we will be able to recover all of Transwestern's costs through privates.
+Any successful complaint or protest against Transwestern's rates could reduce our revenues associated with providing transmission services on a prospective basis.
+We cannot assure you that we will be able to recover all of Transwestern's costs through existing or future rates.

-The ability of regulated pipelines held in pass-through entities, like ETP, to include an allowance for income taxes has been subject to extensive litigation before FERC and the courts, and the FERC's current policy is subject to future review by the FERC and the courts.
+The ability of interstate pipelines held in tax-pass-through entities, like ETP, to include an allowance for income taxes in their regulated rates has been subject to extensive litigation before FERC and the courts, and the FERC's current policy is subject to future refinement or change.